Bay Correctional Facility

 Did You Know?

-Bay Correctional Facility in Florida—also known as Bay Regional Juvenile Detention Center—is a 30‑bed, hardware‑secure facility that holds youth detained by circuit courts.
+Bay Correctional Facility in Florida includes the Bay Regional Juvenile Detention Center, a 30-bed hardware-secure facility serving youth detained by the circuit courts.

 This guide is based on feedback from dozens of families and official facility documentation.
 Learn how we verify